Belgium: 'Freedom Convoy' protest reaches Brussels | DW | 14.02.2022

 The so-called freedom convoy on Monday reached Brussels, the latest stop of the protest movement against COVID-19 restrictions.

-Police in the Belgian capital redirected dozens of vehicles to a car park on the city's edge.
+Police in the Belgian capital partially blocked main access routes to the city and redirected vehicles to a car park on the city's edge.

-Brussels mayor Philippe Close, however, told local RTBF radio that a total of 400-500 cars and vans had been spotted en route to Brussels.
+Brussels mayor Philippe Close told local RTBF radio that a total of 400-500 cars and vans had been spotted en route to Brussels.

 He said protesters might be allowed to enter Brussels on foot although authorities have banned vehicles in the Canada-style protest convoy from entering the city.

-Police in Belgium on Monday partially blocked main access routes to Brussels.
+Reuters news agency reported seeing around 150 to 200 protesters in city center.

+A French protester called Philippe,who who traveled from the weekend's protest in Paris, told members of the media that he was protesting for his children.
+"I came particularly for our children's future.
+I don't see how my children can live in the world as it is now.
+Freedom is swept aside, there's more and more poverty.
+Even when you work,when the 15th of the month comes round, you haven't got enough to live on," Philippe said.

-A similar ban that not prevent protesters from converging on Paris in neighboring France over the weekend.
+A similar ban did not prevent protesters from converging on Paris in neighboring France over the weekend.

-They blocked caused traffic jams around the Arc de Triomphe in the city's center.
+They blocked roads and caused traffic jams around the Arc de Triomphe in the city's center.

 Some protesters suggested the convoy should head to Strasbourg, where the European parliament sits.